annabelledamerum/wastewater-dnaseq/README.md

 ## Introduction

 This is a bioinformatics analysis pipeline used for shotgun metagenomic data developed at Zymo Research.
 This pipeline was adpated from community-developed [nf-core/taxprofiler](https://github.com/nf-core/taxprofiler) pipeline version 1.0.0.
 Many changes were made to the original pipeline.
 Some are based on our experience or preferences.
 But more importatntly, we want to make the pipeline and its results easier to use/understand by people without bioinformatics experience.
 People can run the pipeline on the point-and-click bioinformatics platform [Aladdin Bioinformatics](https://www.aladdin101.org).
 Changes include but are not limited to:
-* Changed the behavior of pipeline so that user choose one taxonomy profiler instead of running all available taxonomy profilers.
+* Changed the behavior of pipeline so that the user may choose one taxonomy profiler instead of running all available taxonomy profilers.
 We found that some of the profilers have worse performances or outdated databases.
-We have diabled those profilers temporarily, but kept the code to run them, with a plan to add them if necessary.
+We have disabled those profilers temporarily, but kept the code to run them, with a plan to add them if necessary.
 This is a philosophical change, we believe this approach offers simplicity and avoids confusion for researchers.
-* Added [sourmash](https://github.com/sourmash-bio/sourmash) as the prefered taxonomy profiler.
+* Added [sourmash](https://github.com/sourmash-bio/sourmash) as the preferred taxonomy profiler.
-* Added a Zymo version of sourmash database that include common host genomes so that host removal step does not need to be run anymore.
+* Added a Zymo version of the sourmash database that includes common host genomes so that host removal step does not need to be run anymore.
 * Upgraded MetaPhlAn3 to MetaPhlAn4.
+* Added antimicrobial resistance analysis with [AMRplusplus](https://github.com/Microbial-Ecology-Group/AMRplusplus/tree/master).
 * Added visualizations of sourmash and MetaPhlAn4 results to the report.
 * Added diversity analysis using [Qiime2](https://qiime2.org/) and corresponding visualizations to the report.
 * Fixed, simplified, and improved the report.
 * Made the pipeline more resistant to bad samples, so that they don't stop the processing of others.
-* Added a function to compare to reference datasets that are already processed, so that user can quickly assess similarity of their samples to well curated samples of known phenotype, e.g. healthy/disease.
+* Added a function to compare sample results to reference datasets that are already processed, so that user can quickly assess similarity of their samples to well curated samples of known phenotype, e.g. healthy/disease.
 This function is still experimental.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.